dhigh348/TupleSpace/README.md

 Known Bugs/Issues:

-    There aren't any known issues that I have come accross.
+    The only known issue that I have come accross is that my .gitignore file is not working.
+It is not ignoring files that it should be ignoring.